Spain calls in army to fight COVID-19 pandemic

 REIMPOSED RESTRICTIONS

-Seeking to halt the resurgence, regional authorities are bringing back restrictions that were lifted after the national lockdown reduced the number of new cases.
+Seeking to halt the resurgence, regional authorities brought back restrictions that were lifted after the national lockdown reduced the number of new cases.

 In Catalonia, which has reported more than 1,000 daily cases over the past five days, social gatherings will be limited to 10 people, while southeastern Murcia banned meetings of more than six people and recommended people over 65 stay at home.